|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fortunately for the survivors, it was Sunday and a church service was being held in the village.
 As the survivors neared the beach villagers came out in a canoe and helped them ashore.
 They were fed stewed bananas and chicken and blankets and cloth supplied for bandages.
 The two watches they possessed had stopped at 10:54am the moment the plane ditched.
 Bordner, Hughes and Swan were not able to stand up.

+Next, the crew was escorted to Australian Army Pvt James A. Stokie, 2/21 Infantry Battalion who had a hideout and had evaded capture.
 During the trek, Massie collapsed on the trail, unable to eat and his leg wounds were ulcerous and he had to carried on a blanket litter.
 Moving inland by the end of July, the crew found the natives less friendly and at the next village they were ordered to leave.

-During September Hughes, Wallace and Bordner left the village with Swan now being carried by natives in a blanket stretcher.
+During September 1942 Hughes, Wallace and Bordner left the village with Swan now being carried by natives in a blanket stretcher.
 During October, Wallace found a doctor boy at Ubili who agreed to let him build a hut and gave him space to plant a garden.
-In about a month a native boy brought Wallace a verbal message that Swan had died in his sleep on October 23.
+In about a month a native boy brought Wallace a verbal message that Swan had died in his sleep on October 23, 1942.
 The three remaining airmen survived for the remained of 1942 eating caterpillars, grubs, toads, snakes and lizards.

 A message arrived from Pvt Stokie inviting them to his hideout, and were taken by canoe on February 10, 1943 to a nearby village and then walked to his location.
 Twice, Japanese patrols passed nearby and sometimes American aircraft were seen overhead, and the crew attempted to signal them unsuccessfully.

 On March 6, 1943 a B-24 Liberator flew low over their hideout and their signals were seen.
-Next day another B-24 dropped food, atabrine tablets, cigarettes, matches, a gallon of black paint, a brush and four white sheets with instructions to paint on the sheets the serial number of the ranking airman and the name of their squadron commander.
+Next day another B-24 dropped food, Atabrine tablets, cigarettes, matches, a gallon of black paint, a brush and four white sheets with instructions to paint on the sheets the serial number of the ranking airman and the name of their squadron commander.
 On March 17, a B-17 buzzed them at low level and photographed the group on the beach.
 Three days later another B-24 dropped flashlights, batteries and instructions to use a secret code that a Catalina flying boat would come to pick them up from Open Bay.

 Several days later, the crew was flown to Australia and reunited with their unit at Reid River Airfield.
 The entire crew earned the Purple Heart and Silver Star.
 In addition Massie and Wallace were awarded the Distinguished Flying Cross.
 Massie, Wallace, Hughes, King and Bordner were also awarded The Soldiers Medal.
 Afterwards, Wallace went on a War Bond Tour in the United States, telling his survival story.
 Their story was featured in an issue of LIFE magazine on June 28, 1943.